sumankaundinya/sumankaundinya/README.md

 - Built with **React (Vite), Tailwind, shadcn/ui**
 - Authentication & DB using **Supabase**
 - Production deployment on **Render** with custom DNS
-> “Developed a marketplace for chefs and customers…” (from CV)

 ### **HackYourFuture Portfolio Projects**
 - Recipe App